-14. Non-DNR State of Alaska Resources
+15. Non-DNR State of Alaska Resources

-DNR will process requests for State of Alaska employees and ensure that reimbursable services agreements are in place.
+The DNR will process requests for State of Alaska employees and ensure that reimbursable services agreements are in place.
 Costs are reimbursable to DNR and included with the Suppression and Non-Specific Suppression Support billings.

-15. Non-NWCG Federal Agency Resources
+16.Non-National Wildfire Coordinating Group (NWCG) Federal Agency Resources

-AICC will process requests for non-NWCG Federal Agency employees and ensure that reimbursable services agreements are in place.
-Costs are reimbursable to AFS and included with the Suppression and Non-Specific Suppression Support billings.
+The AICC will process requests for non-NWCG Federal Agency employees and ensure reimbursable services agreements are in place.
+Costs are reimbursable to BLM AFS and included with the Suppression and Non-Specific Suppression Support billings.

-16. Alaska Orientation Briefing
+17. Alaska Orientation Briefing

-Resources from other GACCs ordered to Alaska incidents will have an Alaska Orientation Briefing package made available to them prior to mobilization.
+Resources from other GACCs ordered to Alaska incidents will have the Alaska Orientation Briefing package available to them prior to mobilization.

-17. Miscellaneous Assistance
+18. Miscellaneous Assistance